Fruits Basket: Prelude

 Fruits Basket: Prelude (フルーツバスケット－prelude－, Furūtsu Basuketto－Pureryūdo－) is a 2022 Japanese animated film based on Natsuki Takaya's Fruits Basket manga series.
 Produced by TMS Entertainment and distributed by Avex Pictures, the film consists of a recap of the series' 2019 anime adaptation, a prequel story titled Kyoko and Katsuya's Story that focuses on Tohru Honda's late parents, and an original epilogue story written by Takaya.
 It stars Miyuki Sawashiro, Yoshimasa Hosoya, Manaka Iwami, Nobunaga Shimazaki and Yuma Uchida.

 A new anime focusing on Tohru's late parents was announced at the end of the 2019 anime's finale episode.
 In October 2021, it was revealed to be part of a compilation film, with the main cast and staff of the 2019 anime returning.
 Fruits Basket: Prelude premiered in Japan on February 18, and has grossed $1.12 million at the Japanese box office.

 Plot

-Kyo Sohma has been plagued by guilt since he allowed Kyoko Honda, a woman he'd known as a young child, to die in order to avoid exposing his curse.
+Kyo Sohma has been plagued by guilt since he allowed Kyoko Honda, a woman he had known as a young child, to die in order to avoid exposing his curse.
 Somehow, against all odds, he met her daughter Tohru, and the two fell in love.
 But before there was Kyo and Tohru, or even Kyo and Kyoko, there was Kyoko and Katsuya.
 Kyoko was a troubled teen; Katsuya a student teacher with no actual interest in education.
 Apart, they were a pair of misfits; together, they made Tohru.